-The Battery Conservancy was founded to bring a new vision, focused resources, and design excellence to The Battery following a period of decline in the late 20th century.
-The transformation of the park tells the history of New York and the growth and development of our nation.
+The Battery Conservancy (TBC) was founded to transform the historic Battery and Castle Clinton National Monument with inspired vision, focused resources, and design excellence after decades of decline in the late 20th century.
+Today, the rebuilt park reflects its significant place in the history of New York and in the growth and development of our nation.

 The Castle at The Battery is an extraordinary model of adaptive reuse, playing many roles over the centuries.
 The Castle was saved from demolition to become a national monument and now serves as the ticketing hub for visitors to The Statue of Liberty and Ellis Island.
 In partnership with the National Park Service (NPS), The Battery Conservancy is designing a renewed Castle, returning the landmark to its former glory as a cultural attraction.

 The Battery Conservancy conceived and led the development of SeaGlass Carousel to provide children and adults a virtual underwater experience.Learn More

 Visited by over 7 millions people each year, The Battery was the first New York City public park to introduce a horticultural landscape without fences or an admission fee.Learn More

 The Battery Conservancy created Battery Urban Farm to engage students, residents, and visitors in sustainable farming techniques, the joys of tasting new foods, and environmental stewardship.Learn More